 The knitted toys below are (from top to bottom) Squiggle, Giggle and Likkle Piggle, and Wriggle.
 Drag across each picture in turn, or click the arrow below for them to turn themselves (depending on the browser you're using).
 The images are made using the splendid 3DBin app.

 ALAN DART has designed knitwear and crafts for many magazines, and demonstrated crafts for children on television series for TV am and Channel Four.
 He was the toy consultant for Woman's Weekly

-magazine for 18 years and now designs a knitted toy each month for Simply Knitting magazine.
-He also sells his knitted toy patterns as PDF downloads from his website at www.alandart.co.uk where more patterns are added each month.
+magazine for 18 years and then designed a knitted toy each month for Simply Knitting magazine.
+He now sells his knitted toy patterns as PDF downloads exclusively from his website at www.alandart.co.uk where more patterns are added each month.

 MALCOLM BIRD's illustrations have appeared in numerous magazines and newspapers, and on greetings cards.
 In addition, he's written and illustrated several comic strips, including In Stitches, which appears each month in Simply Knitting magazine.
 His book titles include The Witch's Handbook, The School in Murky Wood and The Sticky Child.
 He illustrated Lynda Lee-Potter's column in the Daily Mail for 25 years.

 Alan and Malcolm have also worked together on the series of books The Christmas Handbook, The Magic Handbook and The Party Handbook.

 To find out more, please contact them by email at email@example.com.

 A Piggles Greeting Card Store, where a range of cards with personalised inside text can be ordered, is at www.GCUniverse.com/thepiggles